maimous/Sloppy-Joe-s-Sandwiches/README.md

 &nbsp;
 ## 03 Add the *GetMenuItem* method
 * Add a *GetMenuItem* method to the *MenuMaker* class.
 It generates a random sandwich.

+&nbsp;
+## 04 Assign the random sandwiches to the labels' texts.
+* initialize a new random object and assign the menu items to the labels' texts.